jhawkwind/factorio-SEinit/README.md

 ## SELINUX Dependencies
    - **REQUIRED**
+     - SELINUX installed and enabled.
+     - `setenforce 1` - If you do not know what this command does, **STOP!** DO NOT PROCEED!
+Please read up on SELINUX Administration.
      - _coreutils_ package - Required in all cases.
      - _policycoreutils_ package - Required in all cases.
    - **REQUIRED if small changes or recompiling only**